relativitydev/relativity-export-samples/README.md

 - [Powershell samples](#powershell-samples)

 # Introduction
-The *Relativity Export Service API* is a service of the Kepler suite, designed to facilitate the efficient export of documents, images, PDFs, native files, and Relativity Dynamic Objects (RDOs) from within Relativity workspaces.
+The *Relativity Export Service API* is a service designed to facilitate the efficient export of documents, images, PDFs, native files, and Relativity Dynamic Objects (RDOs) from within Relativity workspaces.

 This service leverages the RESTful API architecture to streamline the creation, configuration, and execution of export jobs, allowing for a seamless data transfer experience.

-With its advanced job and data source configuration options, the API offers a high degree of flexibility, enabling users to tailor the export process to specific requirements.
+With its advanced job configuration options, the API offers a high degree of flexibility, enabling users to tailor the export process to specific requirements.

 Moreover, the service incorporates error handling mechanisms to swiftly pinpoint and address any issues that may arise during the export process, ensuring a smooth and reliable operation.